Does Shade Over an AC Unit Help?

 Does Shading Your Entire House Help You Stay Cool?

-Unlike shading the condenser, shading the house itself—especially sun-facing walls and windows—reduces solar radiation, lowers indoor temperatures, and noticeably decreases electricity consumption.
-A few upgrades can go a long way for lowering your energy bills!
+Shading the house itself, especially sun-facing walls and windows, is more effective than shading the condenser.
+It reduces solar radiation, lowers indoor temperatures, and noticeably decreases electricity consumption.
+A few upgrades can go a long way toward lowering your energy bills!

 Trees, awnings, and reflective roofing reduce the cooling load far more than any type of condenser shading.
-Making these types of home and landscape improvements can lead to meaningful reductions in cooling costs, especially during peak summer heat.
+These types of home and landscape improvements can lead to meaningful reductions in cooling costs, especially during peak summer heat.

 Where Should You Place Your Central AC to Increase Efficiency?